 Does Humanex offer scholarships and/or financial aid?

 Yes.
-For more information, please visit click on Financial Aid/Scholarships or call Judi Stein, our Admissions Coordinator at (303) 783-0137.
+For more information, please visit click on Financial Aid/Scholarships or call Ms. Judi Stein, Director of Admissions, at (303) 783-0137.

 What types of students attend Humanex?

 Humanex Academy works with many different types of students.
-Click on Our Student Population to read more about our students and who attends the Academy.
+Click on Our Student Population to read more about our diverse student population.

 What type of training do your teachers have?